Lisbon: Estrela

 The ornate, late 18th-century Estrela Basilica is the main attraction of this district.
 The church with its large dome is located on a hill in what was at the time the western part of Lisbon and can be seen from great distances.
-The style is similar to that of the Mafra National Palace, late baroque and neoclassical.
+The style is similar to that of the Palace-Convent of Mafra, late baroque and neoclassical.
 The façade has twin bell towers and includes statues of saints and some allegorical figures.
 São Bento Palace, the seat of the Portuguese parliament and the official residences of the Prime Minister of Portugal and the President of the Assembly of the Republic of Portugal, are in this district.
-Also in this district is Estrela Park, a favorite with families.
+Also in this district is Estrela Park, a favourite with families.
 There are exotic plants and trees, a duck pond, various sculptures, a children's playground, and many cultural events going on throughout the year, including outdoor cinema, markets, and music festivals.

 Parque das Nações

 Parque das Nações (Park of Nations) is the newest district in Lisbon; it emerged from an urban renewal program to host the 1998 World Exhibition of Lisbon, also known as Expo'98.
 The area suffered massive changes giving Parque das Nações a futuristic look.
 A long-lasting legacy of the same, the area has become another commercial and higher-end residential area for the city.

 Central in the area is the Gare do Oriente (Orient railway station), one of the main transport hubs of Lisbon for trains, buses, taxis, and the metro.
 Its glass and steel columns are inspired by Gothic architecture, lending the whole structure a visual fascination (especially in sunlight or when illuminated at night).
 It was designed by the architect Santiago Calatrava from Valencia, Spain.
 The Parque das Nações is across the street.

 The area is pedestrian-friendly with new buildings, restaurants, gardens, the Casino Lisbon, the FIL building (International Exhibition and Fair), the Camões Theatre and the Oceanário de Lisboa (Lisbon Oceanarium), which is the second-largest in the world.
 The district's Altice Arena has become Lisbon's "jack-of-all-trades" performance arena.
 With seating for 20,000, it has staged events ranging from concerts to basketball tournaments.